-During Lockdown 1.0, we started a series of Coffee Conversations with individuals and organisations we had met online – either in the UK or across the globe – via webinars or break out groups on Zoom, Skype, Microsoft Teams or Google Hangouts.
-Many of these conversations have been with people we would never have had the opportunity to connect with.
+We love conversations with likeminded individuals and organisations – either in the UK or across the globe – via webinars or break out groups on Zoom, Skype, Microsoft Teams or Google Hangouts.
+Many of these online conversations are with people we never have the opportunity to meet face to face.
 When two trusted friends and colleagues signpost you to the same person in two days, you know you are in for a treat.
 So welcome Jo Clanfield – it’s time to find out more about Teach Outdoors.

 Teach Outdoors – the Early Years